Thomas Kiely Gorman

-Thomas Kiely Gorman (August 30, 1892 – August 16, 1980) was an American prelate of the Roman Catholic Church.
+Thomas Kiely Gorman (August 30, 1892 – August 16, 1980) was an American prelate of the Catholic Church.
 He served as the first bishop of the new Diocese of Reno in Nevada from 1931 to 1952 and as the fourth bishop of the Diocese of Dallas in Texas from 1954 to 1969.

-Biography

 Early life

 Thomas Gorman was born on August 30, 1892, in Pasadena, California, to John Joseph and Mary Elizabeth (née Kiely) Gorman.
 He entered St. Patrick's Seminary in Menlo Park in 1910, shortly before his father's death.
 He was transferred to St. Mary's Seminary, Baltimore, Maryland in 1914.

 Priesthood

-Gorman was ordained to the priesthood for the Diocese of Monterey-Los Angeles on June 23, 1917.
+Gorman was ordained to the priesthood by Bishop Daniel Francis Feehan for the Diocese of Monterey-Los Angeles on June 23, 1917.
 After his ordination, he went to Washington, D.C. to study at Catholic University of America for a year.
 Gorman returned to California to perform and did pastoral work in the diocese until 1922.
-Gorman then traveled to Leuven, Belgium to attend the University of Louvain, graduating in 1925 with a Doctor of History degree.
+Gorman then traveled to Leuven, Belgium to attend the Catholic University of Louvain, graduating in 1925 with a Doctor of History degree.
 He returned to Los Angeles to become editor of Tidings, a diocesan newspaper in 1926.

 Bishop of Reno

 On April 24, 1931, Gorman was appointed the first bishop of the new Diocese of Reno by Pope Pius XI.
-He received his episcopal consecration on July 22, 1931, from Archbishop John Cantwell, with Bishops John Mitty and Robert Armstrong serving as co-consecrators.
+He received his episcopal consecration on July 22, 1931, in Los Angeles at St. Vibiana Cathedral from Archbishop John Cantwell, with Bishops John Mitty and Robert Armstrong serving as co-consecrators.
+Gorman installed as bishop on August 19, 1931, at Saint Thomas Aquinas Cathedral in Reno, Nevada.

 Under Gorman, the diocese opened soup kitchens and homeless shelters in Reno in the 1930s as a response to the Great Depression.
-During World War II, he created USO centers for soldiers on leave, African-American wartime workers and residents in Boulder City, Nevada.
+During World War II, he created United Service Organizations (USO) centers for soldiers on leave, African-American wartime workers and residents in Boulder City, Nevada.